OpenWaterFoundation/owf-learn-qgis/mkdocs-project/docs/index.md

 QGIS is free and open source [Geographic Information System (GIS)](https://en.wikipedia.org/wiki/Geographic_information_system) software.
-QGIS is an alternative to the commercial [Esri ArcGIS software](https://www.arcgis.com), in particular for individuals and organizations that cannot afford the cost of ArcGIS software and/or may only infrequently use GIS tools.
+QGIS is an alternative to the commercial [Esri ArcGIS software](https://www.arcgis.com), in particular for individuals and organizations that cannot afford the cost of ArcGIS software or may only infrequently use GIS tools.
-Both QGIS and ArcGIS offer desktop versions and integrate with web components.
+Both QGIS and ArcGIS offer desktop versions and integrate with web mapping tools.

 This documentation has been written based on experience using QGIS at the Open Water Foundation (OWF), with focus on tasks that are useful in water resources and solutions.